wazuh/wazuh-documentation/source/proof-of-concept-guide/detect-web-attack-sql-injection.rst

 Query the alerts
 ----------------

-In the **Wazuh Kibana Plugin**, at **Security events** module.
-On the search bar, add filters to query the alerts.

-* ``rule.id:31103``

 You can visualize the alert data in the Wazuh Kibana plugin.
 To do this, go to the **Security events** module and add the filters in the search bar to query the alerts.

+* ``rule.id:31103``

 .. thumbnail:: ../images/poc/Detecting_an_SQL_Injection_attack.png